 No particular diet affects the natural history of these cysts.
 However, patients should be placed on a high-fiber diet postoperatively to prevent straining-induced wound dehiscence.

 Patients with perianal cysts are not limited in their activities.
 Postoperatively, patients may find sitz baths helpful for decreasing their discomfort.

-Postoperative chemotherapy/radiotherapy may be necessary in patients with malignant teratomas or teratomas with malignant transformation.
-Because sacrococcygeal teratomas are rare, no standard recommendation exists for the use of chemotherapy or radiation.
+Postoperative chemotherapy or radiotherapy may be necessary in patients with malignant teratomas or teratomas with malignant transformation.
+Because sacrococcygeal teratomas are rare, no standard recommendation exists for the use of chemotherapy or radiation therapy.

 Bleeding and infection are potential complications of any surgical procedure.
 Profuse bleeding is rarely a major complication, because no major blood vessels are present in the perianal region.
 Good hygiene during wound healing can reduce the risk of infection.

 Fistula formation is a rare complication; however, the risk may be slightly increased in dermoid cysts because they may contain hair projecting from a sinus tract.

 Fecal incontinence also is a rare complication; the risk depends on the position of the cyst and on the age, sex, and past medical history of the patient.